arthurlormeauwall/OpenCvTester/README.md

 `public void play()` : refresh the image displayed.

-`public void addAlgorithm(AdjustControlFloat algorithm)` : add your own algorithm to the database.
+`public void addControlInDataBase(AdjustControlFloat newControl)` : add your own control to the database.

 * How add your own algorithm the the control dataBase :

-In the whole project each frame is represented by a `Frame` object so you may want to check the `Frame` class first in the *baseClasses.openCvFacade* package.

-To write your own algorithm you have to add a class that extends the `AdjustControlFloat` class (see in *baseClasses.adjustControl* package) in the *algorithmsDataBase* package.
+To write your own control you have to create a class that extends the `AdjustControlFloat` class.

-This class has several important things :
+`AdjustControlFloat` class provide several important things :
-* Two `Frame` objects variables : m_source and m_dest (input and output frame as yourAlgorithm(m_source)=m_dest)
+* Two `Frame` objects : source and dest (input and output frame as yourAlgorithm(source)=dest).
+To get the `Mat` object from a Frame object you call the 'getFrame()` mehtod.
 * Several parameters that will be tweakable.
-You can access them via the m_history variable calling `m_history.getState()` method.
+You can access them via `history` calling `getState()` method.
 This method returns an object of type `HistoryParameter<Stack<Float>>` ; then call `getParameter()` to get the `Stack<Float>` parameters :
-  * `m_history.getState().getParameters.get(0)` is a first parameter,
+  * `history.getState().getParameters.get(0)` is a first parameter,
-  * `m_history.getState().getParameters.get(1)` is a second parameter and so on
+  * `history.getState().getParameters.get(1)` is a second parameter and so on
-* A `ControlFlags<Float>` variable that you have to initialize in your algorithm constructor or in a method called by the constructor, to let the system know about several things that you can check in the `ControlFlags` class in *algorithmsDataBase* package (number of parameters, their names, default values etc.).
+* Two abstract method that you have to implement :
+ * `public void setParameterFlags()` : here you create parameters calling `addParameter(String name, Float defaultValue)` for each parameter.
+You can also set certain special values for those parameters with `setZeroEffectValues(Stack<Float> zeroEffectValues)` : it let the system know that when parameters are set to the those values, this equals to a bypass set to true.
-* A `compute()` method where you write your algorithm.
+ * `public void compute()` : here you write the algorithm.

-You may really want to check `MultBgrControl` class to get a good example of how to create and set up an algorithms.

-After adding the class you just made to the package, you need to add a variable of this new type in the `DbControls` class in the *algorithmsDataBase* package.
-Then create the object and push it in “m_controls” stack in its constructor .
+Then you have to create an object of this new class you have just create and add it to the control database calling the `addControlInDataBase(AdjustControlFloat newControl)` method.

-Once that is done, you can compile and run the program.
+Once that is done, you can call methods of the FakeGui object to mimic the GUI and test your algorithm.

-About the main structure
-> In *application* package,`App` class contains a `Renderer` object that has a working input frame and an output frame that is displayed in its own window.
-It also has a `UIImp` object that creates the GUI and calls the renderer method when events occur.
-To be more specific, each element of the GUI will be able to communicate its events (ex: a moving slider) to the system by creating an `Action` object (see in *application* package) and then passing it to the `UIImp` object, calling the `dealOrder(Action parameter)` method.
-This method then decides, with a switch statement, which method of the `Renderer` object to call (it can also call a method of its own).
+In the example folder you may find Main.java and a MultbgrControl.java that show all this process.

 ## Contact